microsoft/powerapps-tools/Apps/BuildingAccess/instructions.md

 | PowerBI Dashboard | Building Access Insights.zip | Dashboard provides insights around building occupancy, trending metrics and contact tracing |
 | Label & messages translations | colTranslations.xlsx | Excel file containing machine translations for 44 languages for all the labels and messages used in the app. |

-## Download solution
-Directly [download all assets](./BuildingAccessApp.zip) needed for deploying this solution

 Create a home for your data
 ===========================